 Lightning Peak Main Summit

-The snow had complicated things for this climb.
-Plus, the mist had also weakened the visibility.
-I first had the dogs try a couple of spots, but none worked out.
-So it was safer for them to wait for me to come back.
+The snow complicated this climb, and the mists weakened the visibility.
+I had the dogs try a few places, but none was feasible for them to go up.
+So they waited at the bottom for me to return.

-From there, the crux was going up through snow-covered krummholz.
-The combination of powder and ice made it challenging to gain solid footing.
-But in the end, ice ax and crampons made mixed climbing possible.
+Then only crux was going through krummholz in deepening snow.
+The mixture of fresh powder and ice made it tough to gain solid footing.
+Ultimately, I did some awkward mixed climbing with the ice ax and crampons.

 See more trip photos here.